opencomputeproject/HWMgmt-OCP-Profiles/Sustainability/OCP-Sustainability-Profile.md

 # <a name="sustainability-use-cases"></a>Sustainability Use Cases

 The purpose of this profile is to ensure that common desired software use cases can be achieved using the standard API and data model contents provided by the device.
 These common use cases are described below, and utilize the Redfish resources shown in the Profile Reference Guide section of this document.
 Portions of the JSON payload responses are shown as examples, and are the result of HTTP GET operations performed on the supported URIs shown in the reference sections.

+The scope of this profile includes reporting requirements, and does not include requirements for controlling power or energy consumption.
+Items such as adjustable power limits, energy conservation modes, or other settings are out of scope.

 ## <a name="basic-product-identification"></a>Basic product identification